Postgraduate Year Two (PGY2) Infectious Diseases Pharmacy Residency

-A one page letter of intent addressed to Scott Bergman, PharmD, FCCP, FIDSA, BCPS.
-In this letter, please address the following:
+A one page letter of intent addressed to Scott Bergman, PharmD, FCCP, FIDSA, BCPS, BCIDP.
+In this letter, please address the following (in any order):

-- Why are you choosing to complete a pharmacy residency and how do you feel this experience will influence your career?
+3. How do you feel this PGY2 experience will influence your career?

 Your curriculum vitae must include (if applicable) a minimum of: